• Skip to primary navigation

 How to write a Great UPSC Essay for the IAS Mains?

-Upsc essay is the first paper you will write.
+UPSC Essay is the first Paper you will write

 The IAS Mains Exam usually starts with the Essay paper in the first session.
 So, Essay is effectively the first paper you handle in the Mains.
 Consequently, it may lead to some stress on the morning of the exam for beginners.
 Don’t worry, though.
 You will soon get used to the rigour of attempting 3 hour papers.